Hennepin Avenue Reconstruction

 Calhoun/Harriet Master Plan

-The draft Master Plan is the result of 18 months of community-based planning and design.
-Public comments will be accepted until March 4, 2017.
+The Master Plan is the result of nearly two years of community-based planning and design.

 Once approved by the Board of Commissioners, the plan will be submitted to the Metropolitan Council for review and adoption.
 Future funding of capital improvements at the two lakes and surrounding parkland is contingent upon a Met Council adopted master plan.